archivesunleashed/graphpass/README.md

 * `o` : out-degree
 * `p` : pagerank
 * `r` : random
-* `w` : weighted degree

 For example:

 ```
-./borgreducer --percent 10 --methods "b" --file links-for-gephi.graphml
+./borgreducer --percent 10 --methods b --file links-for-gephi.graphml --output OUT/
 ```

-Will filter the graph down by 10% and lay the network out using the betweenness function.
-It will find `links-for-gephi.graphml` file in `/assets` and output a new one to `/OUT` (titled `links-for-gephi.graphml10Betweenness.graphml`).
+Will remove 10% of the graph using betweenness as a cutting measure and lay the network out.
+It will find `links-for-gephi.graphml` file in `/assets` and output a new one to `/OUT` (titled `links-for-gephi10Betweenness.graphml`).

 # Optional arguments

-* `-r` : create an output report showing the impact of filtering on graph features.
+* `--report` or `-r` : create an output report showing the impact of filtering on graph features.
+* `--no-save` or `-n` : does not save any filtered files (useful if you just want a report).
+* `--quick` or `-q` : provides a "quickrun" for basic
-* `-g` : output as a .gexf (for SigmaJS) instead of .graphml.
+* `--gexf` or `-g` : output as a .gexf (e.g. for SigmaJS inputs) instead of .graphml.

 # Troubleshooting